The 2018 Cincinnati Public Schools Athletic Hall of Fame event took place on April 19, 2018.

 Regardless of which teams you follow or what sports you enjoy the most, all students and mentors who excel in the field of athletics deserve recognition.
 Their efforts are an inspiration to current and future generations, so it makes sense for a nonprofit as dedicated to extracurricular activities as ABC to endorse and support such initiatives.
 This makes the 2018 CPS Hall of Fame ceremony a must-attend event for anyone interested in Cincinnati sports, and a harbinger of more good things to come out of this organization.

-Seeking to expand students’ horizons is always a noble pursuit, and few organizations have done more in this regard than Activities Beyond the Classroom, a nonprofit company based in Cincinnati.
-From setting up field trips to offering out grants, ABC has been a worthy ally to any student who wishes to make the most of his or her youth.
+Seeking to expand students’ horizons is always a noble pursuit, and few organizations have done more in this regard than Activities Beyond the Classroom, a nonprofit organization based in Cincinnati.
+Since 2004, ABC has been a worthy ally to any student who wishes to make the most of his or her youth.
 In fact, an estimated 15,000 public school students get to participate in one or more of the 200 extracurricular programs and activities organized by ABC every year.